 The Working Families website provides excellent guidance which you can read here on how to devise appropriate questions, together with an example of a completed questionnaire.

-How to ask the right questions
+How to ask the right questions?

-When to submit your completed questionnaire
+When to submit your completed discrimination questionnaire?

 Because of the need for focus in the questionnaire, the ideal time to submit one is usually: